 you would have my body, and make my breasts firm and my hair black and

-then you will make the birds to fly, and stirring their wings, as
+sleek, then you will make the birds to fly, and stirring their wings,

-enough from the rushing noise, they will bend upwards, and with the
+as appears plain enough from the rushing noise, they will bend upwards,

 '"If you would have my body, and make my breasts full and my skin firm and porcelain white, then you will have magnificence in the first ages as in later times, as from old temples and broken amphitheatres half buried in the earth, and figments of towers and subterranean vaults will support your airy body, dressed in fine light damasks, and confess the difference between an old devotee and a young beauty.